-Schedules are stored in our cloud based storage system.
+Schedule data is held in secure cloud based storage.
 Schedule Validator is a good repository for your native schedule data.

 #1 Edit - Allows you to edit the Description of the schedule within Schedule Validator.
 If the scheudle originated from Microsoft Project, you may also edit the Data Date.

 #2 Download - Allows you to download the the schedule file that you originally uploaded.